Army Black Knights football: Michie Stadium

-Michie Stadium is the home stadium of the Army Black Knights in West Point, New York, which was opened in 1924.
+Michie Stadium, which opened in 1924, is the home stadium of the Army Black Knights in West Point, New York.
 The stadium is named after the first Army football head coach, Dennis Michie.
-In 1999 the field was renamed Blaik Field at Michie Stadium in honor of Former Coach Earl Blaik.
+In 1999, the field was renamed Blaik Field at Michie Stadium in honor of former coach Earl Blaik.

-It was rated as Sports Illustrateds #3 sports venue of the 20th century.
+In 1999, Sports Illustrated ranked Michie Stadium the third-best sports venue of the 20th century.